 We accept a number of access courses run by other universities.
 Please get in touch with our admissions team before deciding on a course to make sure we can accept it for your degree.

 We accept Access to Degree Studies courses approved by the QAA.
-Courses should be a minimum of 60 credits, with at least 45 credits at QCF Level 3.
+Courses need to have a minimum of 60 credits, with at least 45 credits at QCF Level 3.
 We ask students to get an average of 60% or above.
 Please get in touch with our admissions team before deciding on a course to make sure we can accept it for your degree.

-We welcome applications from HNC and HND student for entry into year 1 of our degree programmes.
-For more information, including advice on possible advanced entry routes, please go to our Coming from college pages.
+We welcome applications from HNC and HND students for entry into year one of our degrees.
+Some HNC or HND courses might also get advanced entry into year two or year three of our degrees, depending on the course and the degree.
+For more information, including advice on possible advanced entry routes, please go to our coming from college pages.

 We are happy to accept Open University credits.
 Typically we look for a minimum of 60 credits at OU Level 1 in a related subject.
 Please get in touch with our admissions team before deciding on a course to make sure we can accept it for your degree.